 For over a year, NJ 11th for Change staged weekly protests demanding a town hall with Rep. Frelinghuysen.
 News coverage suggests that their consistent pressure ultimately lead to his retirement.
 While focused on the House, the group also recognizes the need to elect Democrats at every level, and successfully supported the election of 11 new Democrats in local races in fall 2017.
 With a strong executive director and board, 30 town teams activated across the district, and over 8,000 members on Facebook, NJ 11th for Change has the leadership and community support it needs to secure victory in 2018.

-NJ 11th for Change has a four-pronged strategy, including staging voter registration events, phone banking consistent Democratic voters to enlist more volunteers, canvassing infrequent voters, and tapping into local and remote volunteers for postcard writing campaigns.
-With an investment from Fight for a Better America, they will conduct deeper data analysis to target “no party preference” voters and Rockefeller Republicans for deeper persuasion-based canvassing this summer and fall, while also using the data to avoid wasting resources in the district’s Tea Party enclaves.
+NJ 11th for Change had a four-pronged strategy, including staging voter registration events, phone banking consistent Democratic voters to enlist more volunteers, canvassing infrequent voters, and tapping into local and remote volunteers for postcard writing campaigns.
+With an investment from Fight for a Better America, they conducted deeper data analysis to target “no party preference” voters and Rockefeller Republicans for deeper persuasion-based canvassing in summer and fall leading up to the election, while also used the data to avoid wasting resources in the district’s Tea Party enclaves.

 Mailed vote by mail ballots to 22K infrequent voters (w/ Data for Progress); knocked 18K+ doors